RyanHow/ebudget/README.md

 I also want to couple all of this with an active and connected community who can help and support each other on their budgeting journey.
 We want to keep people engaged and budgeting!

 ## Author Note
 eBudget has been in the making for many many years.
-It's been through a few rewrites and I have spent countless planning out features, nutting out design problems, coming up with business plans and dreaming of the possibilities.
+It's been through a few rewrites and I have spent countless hours planning out features, nutting out design problems, coming up with business plans and dreaming of the possibilities.
 It's only now the technology to enable what I originally envisioned is finally coming to the world.

 I intended for this build of eBudget to be a commercial application, but I think it's best chance of success is in the open source world and be a community based app.
 So I'm changing my focus from development, to fostering a community.